miraclechukwu/miraclechukwu/README.md

 - Google Data Analytics (Cousera)
 - Certificate Of Completion (Primo Academy Data Analytics Trainee Program)
 - SQL Fundamentals (Coursera)
+- MySQL for Data Analytics and Business Intelligence

 Feel free to explore my repositories and projects to see how I leverage data analysis to make a difference.
 Connect with me to discuss data challenges, share ideas, or collaborate on exciting projects! 🚀